MatheusDMD/Laura/README.md

 This PL takes **C** on it's name because it is actually based on C programming.
 All syntax and functionalities are based on *C programming*.
 This is because the familiarity of people with this programming language can make it easier to find documentation and to ask someone with C experience.
 As well as importing libraries from previously developed C.

 ## Next-Step
-- Implement all functionalities of C
+- Implement all missing functionalities of C Programming
-- Import libraries
+- Enable import libraries from C Programming code
-- Easy translation script
+- Easy cross NL translation script

 ## Reference